Team

 MS Student

 Annie grew up in central Minnesota where her family raised vegetables, chickens, and sheep.
 After graduating from Middlebury College with a degree in biology, she worked at Rodale Institute in Pennsylvania for several years as a research technician on a long term trial comparing organic and conventional grain cropping systems.
-She is ecstatic to have joined the agroecology lab on the Indiana Organic Network (ION) project team, where she will help conduct a statewide soil health assessment of organic farms and investigate how management practices influence soil health dynamics.
+She is ecstatic to have joined the agroecology lab on the Indiana Organic Network (ION) project team, where she leads the statewide soil health assessment of organic farms and investigates how management practices influence soil health dynamics.
 In her free time, Annie enjoys rock climbing, baking, and tormenting her two cats.

 Sheng Lu